spacelift-io/terragrunt-starter/README.md

 * 1 AWS IAM Role with `PowerUserAccess`
     * This is the role that will be assumed during `terragrunt` commands

-For example purposes demonstrating how stacks can be used, this stack also creates 2 additional Spacelift policies
+For example purposes demonstrating how stacks can be used, this stack also creates 2 additional Spacelift policies:

 * (Example) All of Engineering gets read access
 * (Example) DevOps are admins

 ## Customization